DeclanOnuoha/Why-Patients-Don-t-Show-Up-A-No-Show-Appointment-Analysis/README.md

 #### Patients who do not receive a scholarship have a higher no-show rate (approximately 20%) compared to those who do (around 24%).
 This suggests that financial support may play a role in appointment attendance.

-### Relationship between Neighborhood and No-show
+### Relationship between Neighbourhood and No-show

 <img src="Neighbourhood.png" alt="Neighbourhood" width="875" height="600">

-#### Certain neighborhoods show higher no-show rates compared to others.
+#### Certain neighbourhoods show higher no-show rates compared to others.
 This variation may indicate socioeconomic factors or accessibility issues affecting attendance in specific areas.

 ### Impact of SMS reminders on no-show rates